-- The director that oversees the school will meet with the principal and review the audit findings. - The director that oversees the school will review internal account processes and documentation. - The results of this audit will be appropriately reflected in the principal's annual evaluation.
+- The director that oversees the school will meet with the principal and review the audit findings. - The director that oversees the school will review internal account processes and documentation.

 The North Regional Office recognizes the seriousness of this finding.
 We will work with the school to develop, implement, and monitor sound business practices that should prevent further occurrences of this nature.
 As always, I may be reached at (754) 321-3600 for additional information.